Skip to contents

 Value

-A track similarity R object consisting ofa list containing the following elements:
+A track similarity R object consisting of a list containing the following elements:

 Frechet_distance_metric